T40O0/ADXL355_SPI_M5_SD_FIR/README.md

 <img src="images/start.JPG"  width="400">

 ## Note
- - RTC setting required; Measurements will only start if the RTC year is set between 2026 and 2031.
+ - RTC setting required: measurements will only start if the RTC year is set between 2026 and 2031.
 Modify line 298 if necessary.
    `while((dt.date.year < 2026) || (dt.date.year > 2031)) {`
- - If you can connect to Wi-Fi, touch a button "Reset RTC!" that appears on the startup screen.
+ - If you can connect to Wi-Fi, touch the "Reset RTC!" button that appears on the startup screen.
 The M5Tough will access any NTP server and start resetting the RTC.
 Just edit lines 11-14 to suit your environment.
 Once completed, the measurement will start automatically.
    `#define NTP_TIMEZONE  "your zone"`
    `#define NTP_SERVER1   "your server1"`
    `#define NTP_SERVER1   "your server2"`
    `#define NTP_SERVER1   "your server3"`
  - If you want to connect the M5Tough to Wi-Fi for the first time or to a different access point, select "Wi-Fi Settings."
 Then, use the "SmartConfig ESP" or "ESP Touch" app on your phone to change the Wi-Fi settings.
 The app will display the access point to which your phone is currently connected.
 Enter the password, and it will appear on the M5Tough.
  - Data output from the ADXL355 at 500 Hz is decimated to 100 Hz.
 The supplied FIR filter is a high-cut filter with a cutoff frequency of 50 Hz for 500 Hz.
 To change the frequency, create a new FIR filter file.
- - A file is created every minute (RTC based) and acceleration data is written to the file every 15 seconds (clock based).
+ - A file is created every minute (RTC-based) and acceleration data is written to the file every 15 seconds (clock-based).
 Due to the different counting bases, it rarely happens that one file contains 45 secondof data and the next file contains 75 seconds of data.
  - A "[hat](3D_model/hat.stl)" is recommended for outdoor use.
    - [x] Blocks sunlight and protects the LCD.
    - [x] Falling volcanic ash is washed away by rain.